crestfallnatwork/move-on-aptos-hackathon/acmp-whitepaper.md

 *AIP*: Not implemented yet
 *White Paper*: Not implemented yet

-ACMP uses the blockchain for timestamps and from fields and transportation of the messages and relies on the client to pack and submit messages.
+ACMP uses the blockchain for timestamps, from fields and transportation of the messages and relies on the client to pack and submit messages.
 While the protocol does not necessitate encryption, barring any special reasons, we propose that all users should use ACES for e2e encryption along with ACKSP for key retrieval.
 A message on the blockchain has the following structure:
 ```move